witch-puzzles/.github/project/srs2/srs2.md

 ##### Step 1: Puzzle Selection
 - The user selects a puzzle from a list displayed on the platform.
-- The system queries the Puzzle Data Store to fetch puzzle metadata (`title`, `description`, `difficulty`) and displays it to the user.
+- The system queries the Puzzle Data Store to fetch puzzle data and displays it to the user.

 ##### Step 2: Solution Submission
 - The user submits a solution to the selected puzzle.
 - The system validates the solution:
-  - Checks correctness against stored solutions in the Puzzle Data Store.
   - Ensures the user completed the puzzle within allowed parameters (e.g., time limits, no duplication).

 ##### Step 3: Update Records